Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 Understanding liquidity providers

-Liquidity providers are investors who place cryptocurrency tokens on DEXs to earn transaction fees, often referred to as liquidity mining or market-making.
+Liquidity providers are investors who place cryptocurrency tokens on DEXs to earn transaction fees, often called liquidity mining or market-making.

 The rewards vary based on the amount of liquidity available and the number of transactions in the liquidity pool.
 Liquidity providers are essentially the backbone of the DeFi space, as, without their input, a DEX could not perform its essential functions.